Plumber

 • do further training to become a heat pump engineer

-• train in areas like ventilation and air-conditioning, or renewable energy technologies like solar powered heating
+• work with ventilation and air-conditioning systems, or renewable energy technologies like solar powered heating

 • get certified with the Oil Firing Technical Association (OFTEC)

-• teach trainee plumbers in a further education college.
+• teach and assess trainee plumbers in a further education (FE) college or training centre.

 Current opportunities